dhh1128/codecraft.co/adios-to-computer-programming.md

 Okay.

-I think that's true, but it misses the really <em>big</em> insight.<!--more-->
+I think that's true, but it misses the really <em>big</em> insight.

 <strong>Systems thinking is the wave of the future</strong>

-Technology is evolving--rapidly--to depend upon complex <em>systems</em>, not isolated devices, as the dominant unit of value delivery.
+Technology is evolving &mdash; rapidly &mdash; to depend upon complex <em>systems</em>, not isolated devices, as the dominant unit of value delivery.
 More and more often, programming tasks demand a greater scope of design than a single computer.

 That's big.